Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/views.md

 Generates search or details views for HTML5 Single Page Applications based on the type of their associated data object.

-For list objects it generates a search view with a paged data grid, and a collapsible criteria panel, which can have flexible search criteria with operators, if there is a corresponding criteria data object defined.
+For list objects, it generates a search view with a paged data grid, and a collapsible criteria panel, which can have flexible search criteria with operators, if there is a corresponding criteria data object defined.

-For regular non-list objects it generates a details view with controls and panels for child objects arranged using the specified layout, as well as the standard *Save*/*Delete* actions as per the data object's operations.
+For regular non-list objects, it generates a details view with controls and panels for child objects arranged using the specified layout, as well as the standard *Save*/*Delete* actions as per the data object's operations.

 The generated TypeScript view models extend from `XomegaJS` base classes for search and details views.

 You can add your customizations to a subclass of the generated view model, where you can programmatically update any generated HTML controls using JQuery, and implement any additional view logic.

-If you cannot make your customizations programmatically in the custom view model subclass, and need to change the generated HTML markup, then you can mark the layout on such a view as custom in the model, and the view won't be updated when rerunning the generator to preserve your custom changes.
+If you cannot make your customizations programmatically in the custom view model subclass and need to change the generated HTML markup, then you can mark the layout on such a view as custom in the model, and the view won't be updated when rerunning the generator to preserve your custom changes.

 ## Generator inputs

-The generator uses view definitions in the Xomega model in order to generate the corresponding SPA views.
+The generator uses view definitions in the Xomega model to generate the corresponding SPA views.
 The view definitions consist of a view model with its associated data object that is also defined in the model, and optionally a layout specification, which can reference an existing layout configuration, and/or provide custom layout settings.

 ### Views